TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

 <img src="Arduino IDE 2.3.2.png" width="40000">

-##  Pseudo code
+##  Pseudo code and strategy

-A pseudo code is Here is the pseudo code explained in detailed for each round:
+A pseudo code is a representation of code used to demonstrate the implementation of an algorithm without actually doing so.
+It often acts as a rough draft of coding projects, and is written in an explainable manner to be understandable by programmers at any knowledge level.
+Here is our pseudo code and strategy explained in detailed for each round:

 ### Round 1: